When you start thinking about reducing your expenses, what’s the first thing that pops into your head?

 Netflix started out as a service where you could order DVDs through the mail and has morphed into a mega media company.

 With Netflix, you can view thousands of movies and TV programs.
-Plus, their original programming like House of Cards, Orange Is The New Black, and The Crown is absolutely amazing.
+Plus, their original programming like Stranger Things, Orange Is The New Black, and The Crown is absolutely amazing.

 They have a free, 30-day trial so I highly suggest at least checking it out to see if you need it in addition to Amazon Prime.